EdsonBueno/infinite_scroll_pagination/example/README.md

 ```

 ## Preceding/Following Items
-If you need to add widgets preceding or following your list, that are expected to scroll along with it, such as a header, footer, search or filter bar, you should use our [Sliver](https://flutter.dev/docs/development/ui/advanced/slivers) widgets.
+If you need to add widgets preceding or following your list, expected to scroll along with it, such as a header, footer, search or filter bar, you should use our [Sliver](https://flutter.dev/docs/development/ui/advanced/slivers) widgets.

 **Infinite Scroll Pagination** comes with [PagedSliverList](https://pub.dev/documentation/infinite_scroll_pagination/latest/infinite_scroll_pagination/PagedSliverList-class.html) and [PagedSliverGrid](https://pub.dev/documentation/infinite_scroll_pagination/latest/infinite_scroll_pagination/PagedSliverGrid-class.html), which works almost the same as [PagedListView](https://pub.dev/documentation/infinite_scroll_pagination/latest/infinite_scroll_pagination/PagedListView-class.html) or [PagedGridView](https://pub.dev/documentation/infinite_scroll_pagination/latest/infinite_scroll_pagination/PagedGridView-class.html), except that they need to be wrapped by a [CustomScrollView](https://api.flutter.dev/flutter/widgets/CustomScrollView-class.html).
 That allows you to give them siblings, for example: